-When parents withdraw their child from school to educate at home and the child is of compulsory school age, the name of the child can only be deleted from the admissions register of Birchgrove Primary School where the parents inform Birchgrove Primary School in writing as provided by the Education (Pupil Registration) Regulations 1995 under Regulation 9(1)I: "that he has ceased to attend Birchgrove Primary School and the proprietor has received written notification from the parent that the pupil is receiving education otherwise than at school".
+When parents withdraw their child from school to educate at home and the child is of compulsory school age, the name of the child can only be deleted from the admissions register of the school where the parents inform the school in writing as provided by the Education (Pupil Registration) Regulations 1995 under Regulation 9(1)I: "that he has ceased to attend the school and the proprietor has received written notification from the parent that the pupil is receiving education otherwise than at school".

-• It is then the duty of school to inform the Local Authority within the ten school days immediately following the date on which the pupil's name was so deleted.
+- It is then the duty of school to inform the Local Authority within the ten school days immediately following the date on which the pupil's name was so deleted. - The Elective Home Education Notification form (Appendix 4) should be completed, signed by the Headteacher and sent together with a copy of the parents letter to: - Admissions, Education Service, Cardiff Council, County Hall, Atlantic Wharf, Cardiff CF10 4UW - If the parent informs the Local Authority in writing, they will then notify the school.

-- The Elective Home Education Notification form (Appendix 4) should be completed, signed by the Headteacher and sent together with a copy of the parents letter to: - Admissions, Education Service, Cardiff Council, County Hall, Atlantic Wharf, Cardiff CF10 4UW - If the parent informs the Local Authority in writing, they will then notify Birchgrove Primary School. - The child's name should then be removed from Birchgrove Primary School roll.
-The leaving reason needs to be recorded in SIMS as EH Educated at home (please do not use EO).
+- The child's name should then be removed from the school roll.
+The leaving reason needs to be recorded in SIMS as EH - Educated at home (please do not use EO).
 It would be helpful if schools can add that 'Notification sent to Admissions' - A CTF should be created with MMMMMMM as the destination code and uploaded onto the s2s website.
 This enables the CTF to be stored securely and to be available if the child or young person returns to a maintained school.
 This will ensure more efficient central tracking of pupil movement.